Oluwateezzy/Oluwateezzy/README.md

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a strong focus on backend development.
 With extensive experience in building robust applications using Django(python), Node.js, and NestJS, I strive to create efficient, scalable, and secure solutions.
 My expertise lies in crafting well-structured code, designing database architectures, and implementing RESTful APIs.
 I thrive in collaborative environments, embracing new challenges and constantly seeking innovative ways to improve software performance and user experiences.

 * 🌍  I'm based in Lagos, Nigeria
-* 🖥️  See my portfolio at [A networking application](http://discuss-production.up.railway.app/)
 * ✉️  You can contact me at [oluwateezzy03@gmail.com](mailto:oluwateezzy03@gmail.com)
-* 🚀  I'm currently working on [Computer Based Exam Api Service](https://github.com/Oluwateezzy/cbt-exam.git)
 * 🧠  I'm learning Database Engineering with meta
-* 🤝  I'm open to collaborating on Open Source Project
+* 🤝  I'm open to internship to gain more industry experience
 * ⚡  I'm an Aerospace Science Enthusiast

 ### Skills